Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Bayesian Inference algorithms

 \subsection{Variational inference}

-MCMC algorithms are the goto tools to sample from the exact posterior in Bayesian statistics.
-However their lack of scalability, even if somehow mitigable, has made them less popular for Bayesian Deep Learning, due to the huge sizes of models usually considered in deep learning.
-Variational inference \cite{BleiStat2018}, which scales better than MCMC algorithms, gained a lot of popularity.
+MCMC algorithms are the best tools for sampling from the exact posterior.
+However, their lack of scalability has made them less popular for BNNs, given the size of the models under consideration.
+Variational inference \cite{BleiStat2018}, which scales better than MCMC algorithms, gained considerable popularity.
 Variational inference is not an exact method.
-Rather than allowing sampling from the exact posterior, the idea is to have a distribution $q_{\phi}(H)$, parametrized by a set of parameters $\vec{\phi}$, called the variational distribution.
-The values of the parameters $\vec{\phi}$ is then inferred, or learned (to use a word closer to the machine learning jargon), such that the variational distribution $q_{\phi}(H)$ is as close as possible to the exact posterior $P(H|D)$.
-The measure of closeness most readily used is the KL-divergence, which is a measure of closeness between probability distribution functions, and is a function of $\vec{\phi}$:
+Rather than allowing sampling from the exact posterior, the idea is to have a distribution $q_{\phi}(H)$, called the variational distribution, parametrized by a set of parameters $\vec{\phi}$.
+The values of the parameters $\vec{\phi}$ are then learned such that the variational distribution $q_{\phi}(H)$ is as close as possible to the exact posterior $P(H|D)$.
+The measure of closeness that is commonly used is the Kullback-Leibler divergence (KL-divergence) \cite{10.1214/aoms/1177729694}.
+It measures the differences between probability distributions based on Shannon's information theory \cite{6773024}.
+The KL-divergence represents the average number of additional bits required to encode a sample from $P$ using a code optimized for $q$.
+For Bayesian inference, it is computed as:

-There is an apparent problem here, which is that to compute $D_{KL}(q_{\phi} || P)$, it looks like we need to compute $P(H|D)$ anyway.
-Fortunately, this is not the case, and a different, easily derived formula called the evidence lower bound, or ELBO, is used instead:
+There is an apparent problem here, which is, to compute $D_{KL}(q_{\phi} || P)$, one needs to compute $P(H|D)$ anyway.
+To overcome this, a different, easily derived formula called the \emph{evidence lower bound}, or ELBO, serves as a loss:

-Since $log(P(D))$ only depends on the prior, minimizing $D_{KL}(q_{\phi} || P) $ is equivalent to maximizing the ELBO.
+Since $\log(P(D))$ only depends on the prior, minimizing $D_{KL}(q_{\phi} || P) $ is equivalent to maximizing the ELBO.

-Almost any large scale optimization method that is used in classic machine learning should be applicable to optimize the ELBO.
-The most popular one in neural networks is Stochastic variational inference \cite{Hoffman2013}, which is in fact stochastic gradient descent applied to variational inference.
+The most popular method to optimize the ELBO is stochastic variational inference (SVI) \cite{Hoffman2013}, which is in fact the stochastic gradient descent method applied to variational inference.
 This allows the algorithm to scale to the large datasets that are encountered in modern machine learning, since the ELBO can be computed on a single mini-batch at each iteration.

-Note that convergence, when learning the posterior with variational inference, will be relatively slow compared to the usual backpropagation.
-Moreover, most implementations use a minimal number of samples to evaluate the ELBO, often just one, before taking a gradient step.
-This means that the ELBO as a function of the iteration will be quite noisy.
+Convergence, when learning the posterior with SVI, will be slow compared to the usual gradient descent.
+Moreover, most implementations use a small number of samples to evaluate the ELBO, often just one, before taking a gradient step.
+In other words, the ELBO estimate will be noisy at each iteration.